flame-engine/flame/doc/components.md

 You can see a more complete example of box2d usage on [this WIP game](https://github.com/feroult/haunt) made by @feroult (beware, though, it uses 0.6.x version of flame, but the Box2D related apis are unchanged).

 More information about Box2D can be found [here](/doc/box2d.md).

+## SpriteBodyComponent

+Often you want to render a sprite on top of the BodyComponent that you are going to use in [Box2DGame](/doc/box2d.md), then this component will handle the scaling and positioning of your sprite on top of the body.

 ## Tiled Component